Editor’s note: This article first appeared on the ICLEI blog.

 Building a Framework for Circular Jobs

 Despite the strong potential of the circular economy to generate employment locally, few studies have focused on the role of cities in fostering circular jobs.
 Monitoring jobs in the circular economy at the local level is particularly relevant because it allows cities to assess the performance of economic sectors according to their ability to both create local employment and safeguard resources.
 As such, it helps cities to track their progress in addressing two of the major challenges they face, namely unsustainable material consumption (cities account for 60% of the overall domestic material consumption) and rising employment needs.
+As for employees who have been tormented or whose rights have been violated by their employer, then can seek the expertise of professionals, such as a New York employment lawyer.

 Related Articles: From Rubbish to Resource: Building Resilient Urban Food Systems | South American Visions for Nature-Based Resilience